-Tahini Turmeric Sauce
+Creamy Tahini Dressing with Turmeric

 This post contains affiliate links.
 Please read my disclosures.

-Tahini Turmeric Sauce is bright, vibrant and full of flavour.
-Better yet it can be paired with almost anything from roasted veggies, salad, meat to potatoes or rice.
-Itโ€™s a supper saviour.
+This Tahini Dressing recipe is a creamy, vibrant lemon tahini dressing made with turmeric.
+It’s bright, full of flavour and can be paired with almost anything from roasted veggies, salad, meat to potatoes or rice.
+It’s a supper saviour.

-Even if you are not into meal prepping, this Tahini Sauce is a must as it's such a time saver and so delicious you'll want it over every meal and who wants to make it from scratch each time.
-Itโ€™s fabulous drizzled over lamb chops, in lieu of mayonnaise in a potato salad and even stirred into a full bowl of finely diced cucumber to serve with roast chicken.
-Itโ€™s so easy and useful, especially if you are obsessed with tahini.
+Even if you are not into meal prepping, this easy Tahini Dressing is a must as it's such a time saver and so delicious you'll want it over every meal and who wants to make it from scratch each time.
+It’s fabulous drizzled over lamb chops, in lieu of mayonnaise in a potato salad and even stirred into a full bowl of finely diced cucumber to serve with roast chicken.
+It’s so easy and useful, especially if you are obsessed with tahini.

-Why Youโ€™ll Love This Tahini Sauce
+Why You’ll Love This Tahini Sauce

-• Quick and easy to make.
+• Quick and easy to make in five minutes.

 • Makes a large batch which will last all week in your fridge.